 This article by Simply Wall St is general in nature.
 It does not constitute a recommendation to buy or sell any stock, and does not take account of your objectives, or your financial situation.
 We aim to bring you long-term focused analysis driven by fundamental data.
 Note that our analysis may not factor in the latest price-sensitive company announcements or qualitative material.
 Simply Wall St has no position in any stocks mentioned.
 Thank you for reading.

-If you're looking to trade China Public Procurement, open an account with the lowest-cost* platform trusted by professionals, Interactive Brokers.
-Their clients from over 200 countries and territories trade stocks, options, futures, forex, bonds and funds worldwide from a single integrated account.
+If you decide to trade China Public Procurement, use the lowest-cost* platform that is rated #1 Overall by Barron's, Interactive Brokers.
+Trade stocks, options, futures, forex, bonds and funds on 135 markets, all from a single integrated account.